 To explore the results, do any of the following:

-Depending on the number and type of variables you mapped, the summary may include the count of areas and the average value of the variable calculations.
+Depending on if you have enabled point data aggregation and the number and type of attributes you mapped, the summary may include the count of areas, the average value of the attribute calculations, and the top and bottom five areas.

 - Use the Attribute drop-down menu to choose the attribute shown in the histogram.